The Navegante Card lets you travel by public transport in Lisbon at much lower fares.

 You can always check your smart card balance at the ticket offices, metro stations, and ticket vending machines around the city.

-Here is an overview of what tickets cost with and without the Navegante card, and as you can see, you can save quite a lot.
+Here is an overview of ticket costs with and without the Navegante card.
+As you can see, you can save significantly.

 How To Use The Navegante Card